icenfire/gvc-web-app/README.md

 Seems like IconButton component should but doesn't expect a 'component' prop which causes Typescript error found in ProfileEditDialog.
 There has already been a similar issue with material-ui [here](https://github.com/mui-org/material-ui/issues/19068)

+Firestore automatically converts Date type into Timestamp type which causes some confusion.
+Timestamp must first be converted to Date type to use the usual Date methods.